Devanie’s 25 Things

 9. All of my cats have had middle names.

-10. Our cat, Jody, is 17.
+10. Our cat, Jody, lived to age 19.
 In 1995, she went to a specialist in L.A. for surgery to treat a bacterial infection and in 2003 to Sacramento for radioactive iodine therapy (for hyperthyroidism).
-It bugs me a little when people ask how much this cost.
+It bugs me a little when people ask how much this cost. (update December 2016: Now we have two wonderful striped cats named Oliver and Sophia.
+But apparently Catster doesn’t want you to see them.)

 11. I can consume caffeine any time of the day or night with no noticeable ill effects.
 I also have a very high tolerance for alcohol, which is probably why I rarely drink: too much trouble and expense.
 I also don’t like the taste of beer or wine.